- Technical Advisory

 - Identify LO points of contact for interaction with the NOSC Secretariat, as needed.

-- Accomplish taskings as directed by NOSC Co-Chairs
+- Accomplish taskings as directed by NOSC Co-Chair and Vice Chairs.

 E. Meeting Frequency.